Sppdd/Semantic-Search-Engine/README.md

 # Semantic Search Engine for [DocuSign Hackathon - Agreement Trap](https://unlocked.devpost.com/)

-A Streamlit-based application that allows users to import documents from DocuSign or other document management system like your local files to build your own vector database and perform semantic search across uploaded documents using advanced hugging face semantic search model and Gemini Model.
+A Streamlit-based application that allows users to import documents from DocuSign or other document management systems like your local files to build your own vector database and perform a semantic search across uploaded documents using the advanced hugging face semantic search model and Gemini Model.